 In our experience, continued, and persistent use of high quality Maca promotes improvement in the hormonal, physical and emotional states of regular people everyday.
 That said, we've also noticed a significant amount of misleading or hyperbolic information out there in regard to the benefits of taking Maca.
-That's why we've put together a collection all of our articles that deal with the benefits of Maca.
+That's why we've put together a collection all of our articles that deal with the lepidium meyenii benefits.
 We provide scientific documentation and examples from our experience and claims whenever possible.
 Read more...

 Maca Studies and Research